picatz/Picatz-Guides/OpenSSH.md

 #### Ciphers

 Specifies whether to use compression.
-The  argument must be ``yes'' or ``no''.
-The default is ``no''.
+The  argument must be 'yes' or 'no'.
+The default is 'no'.

 ```
 Compression yes